 Unspayed female rabbits have up to a 90% chance of developing ovarian cancer.

 Unaltered males are more aggressive and will spray to mark their territory.

-Smaller litters of 4 kits or less will be longer than a doe with more than 4 kits.
+Smaller litters of 4 kits or fewer will be longer than a doe with over 4 kits.

 Birthing should not go beyond 32 days.
 Expect a litter of dead kits by day 34.